 Gary is an integral member of the Mindfulness Without Borders since its inception in 2007.
 He has led workshops and trainings in select locations in Rwanda, Uganda, Nigeria, U.S, and Canada, including, AVEGA, Hope North Academy, Toronto Catholic District School Board and the York Regional Police Department.
 As an educator, Gary teaches in the Expressive Arts Department of Fleming College and lectures at various universities in Canada and abroad.

-Amber manages and coordinates program development in the Barrie-Essex County.
-She is a seasoned Mindfulness Without Borders’ facilitator and leads mindfulness-based programs in schools health settings and correctional settings.
+Amber is responsible for developing stakeholder relations and educational programs in the Barrie-Essex County.
+She is a seasoned facilitator and leads mindfulness-based programs in schools health settings and correctional settings.
 She is an author, public speaker, child and youth counselor and is passionate about strengthening mental health in young people.
 Amber is founder of Move-It For Young Minds, a charitable organization supporting children and youth who are living with mental health challenges, and has been recognized for her exceptional work and leadership within her community.
 She was awarded the 2018 Leading Women Award, as well as, the recipient of Georgian College’s Distinguished Alumni 2019.

 Ronit teaches MWB’s educational programs for youth and professionals in both Toronto and Latin America.
 Born in México, she is fluent in Spanish, English and Hebrew and has a diverse academic background spanning from literature, to performing arts to Gestalt Therapy, and includes a Master’s degree in Environmental Studies with special focus on social transformation from York University.
 Ronit’s teaching style is informed by her own mindfulness practice, and focuses on generating community by weaving together Buddhist thought and practice with emerging forms of social and community engagement.
 Ronit loves to write, cook, share meals with friends and ask questions that bring people together.

 Lead trainer, Corporate programs